Petronas: 20th century

-In 1974, the Petroleum Development Act was tabled in parliament and approved.
-Petronas was incorporated on 17 August 1974, and Tengku Razaleigh became its inaugural chairman.
+In 1974, the Petroleum Development Act was tabled and approved in Parliament.
+Petronas was established and incorporated on 17 August 1974 pursuant to the Malaysian Companies Act 1965 with a paid-up capital of RM10 million.
+Tengku Razaleigh became its inaugural chairman.
+Business tycoon and Tengku Razaleigh's close friend, Ananda Krishnan also played a crucial role in Petronas' establishment, following his experience as an international oil trader.
+At the time of its establishment, Petronas' headquarters was originally situated at the wooden building within the Prime Minister's Office complex in Jalan Dato Onn, Kuala Lumpur with only 18 staff and two telephone lines before moving to a smaller office at the ENE Plaza, Jalan Pudu in mid-1975.
+Tengku Razaleigh pointed that all areas where the oil was discovered to be wholly owned by Petronas.
+He said that the oil company that will explore the resource will only be a contractor and negotiations with state governments will be carried out to obtain an exclusive oil exploration license by Petronas.
+In October 1974, the company planned a framework to set up a petrochemical company which cost RM300 million, to make fertilizers, plastic materials and artificial yarns.

 Initially, Exxon and Shell refused to surrender their concessions and refused to negotiate with Petronas.
-Petronas then served a notice to all foreign oil companies that after 1 April 1975, all the foreign oil companies would be operating illegally in Malaysian waters if they do not start negotiations with Petronas.
+Petronas then issued a notice to all foreign oil companies that after 1 April 1975, all foreign oil companies would be operating illegally in Malaysian waters if they do not start negotiations with Petronas.
 After a few rounds of negotiations, foreign oil companies finally surrendered their concessions to Petronas.
-While all other oil-producing states in Malaysia signed the petroleum agreement, Tun Mustapha, the chief minister of Sabah, stubbornly refused to sign the oil agreement, complaining of the meagre 5% oil royalty.
-Mustapha requested for 10 to 20% oil royalty, otherwise, he would threaten to pull Sabah out of Malaysia.
-Tengku Razaleigh refused to bulge in.
-The Malaysian federal government then make another deal with Datuk Harris Salleh (who was out of favour with Tun Mustapha) to establish BERJAYA party and oust Tun Mustapha out of power.
-However, Harris was reluctant to become the Chief Minister of Sabah, and Fuad Stephens was asked to assume to chief minister post if BERJAYA were to come to power.
-BERJAYA successfully ousted Tun Mustapha in 1976 Sabah state election.
-One week after the 1976 air crash which killed the chief minister Fuad Stephens and other five state ministers, Harris signed the oil agreement.
+While all other oil-producing states in Malaysia signed the petroleum agreement, Mustapha Harun, the Sabah Chief Minister, stubbornly refused to sign, complaining of the meagre 5% oil royalty.
+Mustapha requested 10 to 20% oil royalty, threatening to pull Sabah out of Malaysia.
+Tengku Razaleigh refused to budge.
+The Malaysian federal government then made another deal with Harris Salleh (who was out of favour with Tun Mustapha) to establish Berjaya party and oust Tun Mustapha.
+However, Harris was reluctant to become the Sabah Chief Minister, and Fuad Stephens was asked to assume to the Chief Minister post if Berjaya were to come to power.
+Berjaya successfully ousted Tun Mustapha in the 1976 Sabah state election.
+One week after the 1976 air crash which killed Fuad and other five state ministers, Harris signed the oil agreement.
 With Sabah entering the oil agreement, Petronas finally has total control of all oil and gas reserves in Malaysia.

-Petronas first embarked on the oil exploration and production activities with the formation of Petronas Carigali Sdn Bhd in 1978.
-In 1980, Petronas expanded its downstream businesses by setting up ASEAN Bintulu Fertiliser plant in Sarawak.